tylergallant/aoc-2023/README.md

 image and spin up a container to run the solution, print the output, and then exit and delete the container.

+> Note that you should create a `data` directory and put your input data as text files there before running. input files should be named according to the format `dayXX-input.txt`, where `XX` is the day number, such as `01`.

 ### Locally
 Easiest way is calling `./day <num>` to run specific day, e.g. `./day 1`.